ono/resque-cleaner/README.markdown

     > cleaner.clear

-Like you can do with the retry method, the clear metod takes a block.
+Like you can do with the retry method, the clear method takes a block.
 Here are some examples:

     > cleaner.clear {|j| j.retried?}